r-best/Hack.UVAProject/README.md

 # Hack.UVA 2017 Project

+Won the "Best Game" challenge sponsored by Microsoft

 ## Description

 A puzzle-solving game, the goal is to solve each room's puzzle and continue to the next room before you are overwhelmed by enemies; the longer you spend in a room the faster enemies will start to appear.